LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK03-D1-WorkingWithData.md

+## Designing a Domain Model

+Before we can start writing our model classes, we need to decide which model classes we need and what properties should go in them.
+In other words, we need to design a *domain model*.

-## Defining a Domain Model
+#### Defining a Domain Model

 The concept of "domain"&mdash;the world of your solution

-A domain model contains multiple model classes that will get mapped to tables in a relational database (later this term).
+A domain model contains <u>multiple model classes</u> that will get mapped to tables in a relational database (later this term).

 A model is a C# class that primarily just contains properties.

-### Identifying classes, fields, properties and methods
+#### Identifying classes, fields, properties and methods

+One of the first steps in designing object oriented software is to decide what classes you need and what goes in them.

-#### For OOP design in general
+- For OOP design in general
   When designing OOP classes for C# or any language, one approach is to write a written prose description of what the software will do, then identify:

   - Nouns: these are potential classes or fields, or properties.

   - Verbs: these are potential methods.

-#### For model classes
+- For model classes

   - We just use properties rather than create fields (aka instance variables) unless they are backing fields for properties.

   - We normally don't include methods.
     - If methods are included they should be small and just for doing some kind of unit or format conversion of the data.
     - The methods should have no dependencies, since model classes should have no dependencies.

-Example:
+###  Relationships Between Model Classes
+- Some general OOP relationships:

+  - Inheritance: "is-a"

+  - Association (similar to aggregation): "uses-a" (or "has-a")

+  - Composition: "part-of" &larr; *model classes will almost always have this relationship to each other.*

+- Model Relationships
+    - Any of the three above are possible.
+    - Inheritance doesn't translate to database schema well, so we will use it sparingly.

+## Writing Model Classes

+Once we have designed our domain model, we can write our individual model classes.

+For example:

 ```C#
 public class Review